afnanzayed/Customer-Churn/notebooks/README.md

 7. [Conclusion](#conclusion)

 ## Project Overview
-The goal of this project is to predict customer churn using various machine learning models.
-By analyzing customer demographics, account details, and engagement metrics, we aim to identify the best-performing model to help businesses improve customer retention.
+The goal of this project is to predict customer churn in the telecom sector using various machine learning models.
+By analyzing account details, usage patterns, and customer service interactions, we aim to identify the best-performing model to help businesses improve customer retention.

 ## Dataset
-The dataset includes demographic information, account details, and engagement data for each customer, with a target variable indicating churn.
+The dataset includes customer account information, service usage, and engagement data, with a target variable indicating whether each customer has churned.

 **Key Features**:
-- Demographic data (e.g., age, gender)
-- Account information (e.g., tenure, subscription type)
-- Engagement metrics (e.g., number of logins, usage patterns)
+- Account Details: Information on account tenure (weeks with the service) and contract renewal status.
+- Service Usage: Data plan subscription, data usage volume, and monthly charges.
+- Customer Service Interaction: Number of calls to customer service, which may indicate dissatisfaction.
+- Call Activity Metrics: Metrics such as daytime minutes, number of calls, overage fees, and roaming minutes.

 ## Exploratory Data Analysis (EDA)
-The EDA phase visualizes and examines relationships between features and their correlation with churn.
-Key analyses include:
-- Distribution of churn by demographic groups
-- Correlation between features
-- Visualizations to understand feature distributions and potential outliers
+In the EDA phase, we conducted an in-depth analysis, including customer segmentation and random under-sampling:
+- Customer Segmentation: Grouped customers based on behavioral and demographic attributes to identify patterns associated with churn.
+- Random Under-Sampling: Balanced the dataset by reducing instances from the majority class, helping improve model performance on imbalanced data.
+- Feature Distribution: Visualized key features like DayMins, MonthlyCharge, and CustServCalls for churned vs. non-churned customers.
+- Correlation Check: Analyzed feature correlations to identify significant relationships impacting churn.

 ## Feature Engineering & Scaling
 Feature engineering techniques were applied to prepare the data for modeling, including: